-Webpack · Cloudflare Workers docs

 Webpack

-Out of the box, Wrangler allows you to develop modern ES6 applications with support for modules.
-This is because of the 🧙♂️ magic of webpack.
-This document describes how Wrangler uses webpack to build your Workers, and how you can bring your own configuration.
+Wrangler allows you to develop modern ES6 applications with support for modules.
+This support is possible because of Wrangler’s webpack integration.
+This document describes how Wrangler uses webpack to build your Workers and how you can bring your own configuration.

 Sensible defaults

-This is the default webpack configuration that Wrangler uses to build your worker:
+This is the default webpack configuration that Wrangler uses to build your Worker:

-Our default configuration sets
+The default configuration sets

 target to

-Because JavaScript can be written for both server and browser, webpack offers multiple deployment targets that you can set in your webpack configuration.

-Cloudflare Workers are built to match the Service Worker API, so we set our
+webworker.
+This is the correct value because Cloudflare Workers are built to match the Service Worker API.
+Refer to the webpack documentation for an explanation of this

 Bring your own configuration